-Gold-band Bottle
+Gold-Band Bottle

-Gold-band Bottle
+Gold-Band Bottle

-Place of OriginAncient Rome, probably made in Italy
+Place of OriginLikely Italy

-DateEarly to mid-first century CE
+DateEarly to mid-1st century CE

 DimensionsH: 5.7 cm (2 1/4 in.); Rim Diam: 2.4 cm (15/16 in.); Max Diam (body): 5.5 cm (2 3/16 in.)